 An independent consultant has been selected to conduct a comprehensive cost of service analysis.
 The project is moving forward on a “rolling-basis” with multiple departments at any one time.
 The study is anticipated to conclude in 2022.
 Learn more about this project from the City Council Item for August 20, 2019.

 The first round is completed and includes the Health & Human Services (partial review), Development Services, and Parks, Recreation and Marine Departments.
 The second round started in November 2020 and includes Energy Resources, Public Works, and Police Departments.
-Preliminary results for these departments are anticipated in Summer 2021.
+Preliminary results for these departments are anticipated in late 2021.

 What is the most recent Citywide fee study round completed and is the information available to the public?

 The most recent completed fee studies are part of the first round and included Development Services, Parks, Recreation and Marine, and a portion of the Health & Human Services.
 Links to each report are below:

 The studies found that the City is generally under-recovering for costs:

 Total Calculated Service Cost